-- a beautiful hand-made, sustainable band;
+- giving a beautiful hand-made, sustainable band;

-Both cards included in your little gift set - the planting certificate and gift card - can be personalized by you with a message for the person to whom you are giving the present.
+Both cards included in your little gift set - the planting certificate and gift card - can be personalized by you with a message for the person to whom you are giving the gift.

 Your Planting Certificate